 Negligence in Personal Injury Claims

 Negligence describes a failure to exercise reasonable care in a specific situation.
-To win a personal injury lawsuit, a plaintiff and their attorney must prove the defendant in the claim was negligent in some manner that directly caused the plaintiff’s claimed damages.
+To win a personal injury lawsuit, a plaintiff and their personal injury attorney must prove the defendant in the claim was negligent in some manner that directly caused the plaintiff’s claimed damages.
 It’s essential to identify the breach of duty of care that took place and provide a complete breakdown of all the damages resulting from the breach.

 As you start building your personal injury claim, your attorney should advise you of the factors in your case that may complicate your legal proceedings.
 In California, two of the most common problems personal injury plaintiffs face are unclear liability among multiple parties and comparative negligence.